The MAN Group is one of the leading commercial vehicle companies in Europe.

 “Our mission is to deliver efficient transportation and energy solutions.”

-As part of updating of MAN’s CR strategy 2025+, a focus workshop was held with external stakeholders in early 2018.
-Customers and suppliers, as well as representatives from other major companies in Munich, academia (Ludwig Maximilian University of Munich), Munich Council and NGOs such as Amnesty International or GreenCity e.
-V., were invited to the event.
+As part of updating of MAN’s CR strategy, a two-hour online workshop was held with external stakeholders in the fall of 2021.
+More than 20 customers, associations and suppliers, as well as representatives from Munich Council and NGOs from Europe and Germany, took part in the event.

 The newly defined action areas, which had initially been agreed internally, were discussed between the participants intensively and sometimes controversially.
 The stakeholders provided valuable suggestions and tips on realignment of the CR strategy.
-The participants were invited, for example, to state and discuss what they felt to be the key demands on MAN as regards its corporate responsibility in the next 20 years – relating to social and ecological challenges.
-The stakeholder workshop acted as the basis for updating MAN’s materiality analysis.
-The focus here is on responsibility for the subject areas of products, production, supply chain, people as well as society and integrity.
+The participants were invited, for example, to state and discuss what they felt to be the key demands on MAN’s as regards its corporate responsibility in the next years – relating to entire range of sustainability.
+The stakeholder workshop acted as the basis for updating MAN’s materiality analysis, which will be completed in the spring of 2022.

-The next Stakeholder Dialog is scheduled for the spring of 2020.
+The next Stakeholder Dialog is scheduled for the fall of 2022.

 (The sequence does not indicate any order of importance)